ltonetwork/mongodb-rest/README.md

 **WARNING: This is a prototype feature and may change in the future**.

-mongodb-rest supports a simple token-based auth system, where users will POST to /login with the username and password, the server will verify the password using a secret database, and will hand the user an access token they can use to make API requests.
+mongodb-rest supports a simple token-based auth system, where users will POST to /login with `username` and `password`, the server will verify the password using a secret database, and returns an access token that is attached to API requests.

 An authorization token is specified via query parameter as follows: